Steve Konowalchuk: Playing career

-He was drafted by the Washington Capitals in the 1991 NHL Entry Draft, 3rd Round, 58th overall from the Portland Winterhawks of the Western Hockey League.
+He was drafted by the Washington Capitals in the 1991 NHL entry draft, 3rd Round, 58th overall from the Portland Winterhawks of the Western Hockey League.
 During the 2001–02 NHL season he served as co-captain of the Capitals alongside teammate Brendan Witt.
 In October 2002 it was announced that he would serve as the tenth full-time captain of the Capitals.
-He would hold the position until he was traded to Colorado by Washington with Washington's third selection in the 2004 NHL Entry Draft in exchange for Bates Battaglia and the rights to Jonas Johansson on October 22, 2003.
+He would hold the position until he was traded to Colorado by Washington with Washington's third selection in the 2004 NHL entry draft in exchange for Bates Battaglia and the rights to Jonas Johansson on October 22, 2003.
 On September 29, 2006, Konowalchuk announced his retirement after a regular examination detected Long QT syndrome.

 Coaching career

 After his retirement, Konowalchuk remained within the Avalanche organization and served as an assistant coach to Joe Sacco during the 2009–10 and 2010–11 season.
 In June 2011, he was named head coach of the Seattle Thunderbirds of the Western Hockey League.
 He led the team to a WHL championship in the 2016–17 season.

 In June 2017, Konowalchuk left the Seattle Thunderbirds to join the NHL's Anaheim Ducks as an assistant coach.

 Konowalchuk was fired from the Ducks after just one season.
 In September 2018, he was hired by the NHL's New York Rangers as an amateur scout, mainly focused on prospects in the Western Hockey League.

 On June 8, 2021, the Red Deer Rebels announced that Konowalchuk would take over from owner & general manager, Brent Sutter as head coach of the hockey club.

 On May 20, 2024, the St. Louis Blues announced Konowalchuk as the head coach of its AHL affiliate, the Springfield Thunderbirds.

+On January 19, 2026, Konowalchuk was relieved of his coaching duties in Springfield and replaced with Steve Ott.